dastevens/pack-man/README.md

 ## Show

-Brose packages and artefacts in the store.
+Browse packages and artefacts in the store.